caio-videmelo/webScraperSpiderBot/README.md

 # Web Scraper Spider Bot

 This project contains a Scrapy spider designed to scrape quotes from the Goodreads website.
-The spider extracts quotes, authors, and tags, and exports the scraped data into multiple formats: CSV, XML, and JSON.
+The spider extracts quotes, authors, and tags, and exports the scraped data into multiple formats: CSV, XML, JSON and a SQLlite database.

 ## Project Structure
 scrapy_project/